ardsh/slonik-trpc/README.md

 The virtual fields can then be selected like normal fields.

-Refer to the [playground](https://stackblitz.com/github/ardsh/slonik-trpc/tree/main/examples/minimal-trpc) for a more complete example.
+Refer to the [minimal-example](https://stackblitz.com/github/ardsh/slonik-trpc/tree/main/examples/minimal-trpc), or [datagrid-example](https://stackblitz.com/github/ardsh/slonik-trpc/tree/main/examples/datagrid-example) for more complete examples.

 ## Known issues